Dual representations for systemic risk measures: Dual representations

 \begin{thm} The insensitive and sensitive systemic risk measures admit the following dual representations. \begin{enumerate} \item For every $X\in L_d^\infty$,

 \item For every $X\in L_d^\infty$,

 \end{enumerate} \end{thm}

 Let us comment on the economic interpretation of the above dual representations.
-Consider a financial network with nodes $1,\ldots,d$ denoting the institutions and society is added to this network as node $0$.
-The dual representations can be regarded as the conservative computations of the capital allocations of the institutions in the presence of \emph{model uncertainty} and \emph{weight ambiguity} according to the procedure. \begin{itemize} \item Each institution $i$ is assigned a probability measure $\Q_i$ and a weight $w_i$. \item Society is assigned a probability measure $\S$, which has the associated penalty $\a(\S)$.\item The distance of the network of institutions to society is computed by the \emph{multivariate $g$-divergence} of $\Q_1, \ldots, \Q_d$ with respect to $\S$ as follows.
-Each density $\frac{d\Q_i}{d\S}$ is multiplied by its associated weight $w_i$, and the weighted densities are used as the input of the divergence function $g$.
+Consider a financial network with nodes $1,\ldots,d$ denoting the institutions and society (or an external entity) is added to this network as node $0$.
+The dual representations can be regarded as the conservative computations of the capital allocations of the institutions in the presence of \emph{model uncertainty} and \emph{weight ambiguity} according to the following procedure. \begin{itemize} \item Society is assigned a probability measure $\S$, which has the associated penalty $\a(\S)$. \item Each institution $i$ is assigned a probability measure $\Q_i$ and a relative weight $w_i$ with respect to society. \item The distance of the network of institutions to society is computed by the \emph{multivariate $g$-divergence} of $(\Q_1, \ldots, \Q_d)$ with respect to $\S$ as follows.
+Each density $\frac{d\Q_i}{d\S}$ is multiplied by its associated relative weight $w_i$, and the weighted densities are used as the input of the divergence function $g$.
 The resulting multivariate $g$-divergence is

 which can be seen as a weighted sum distance of the vector probability measure $\Q$ to the probability measure $\S$ of society.
-In particular, when the aggregation function $\Lambda$ is in a certain exponential form (Section~\ref{entropic} below), the multivariate $g$-divergence is a weighted sum of relative entropies with respect to $\S$. \item The systemic penalty function $\a^{\sys}$ is computed as the minimized sum of the multivariate $g$-divergence and the penalty function $\a$ over all possible choices of the probability measure $\S$ of society in $\M^e(\Pr)$, see \eqref{syspen}.
+In particular, when the aggregation function $\Lambda$ is in a certain exponential form (Section~\ref{entropic} below), the multivariate $g$-divergence is a weighted sum of relative entropies with respect to $\S$. \item The systemic penalty function $\a^{\sys}$ is computed as the minimized sum of the multivariate $g$-divergence and the penalty function $\a$ over all possible choices of the probability measure $\S$ of society, see Definition~\ref{syspen}.
 This is the total penalty incurred for choosing $\Q$ and $w$ as a probabilistic model of the financial system. \item \textbf{Insensitive case: }To compute $R^{\is}(X)$, one computes the worst case weighted negative expectation of the wealth vector $X$ penalized by the systemic penalty function over all possible choices of the uncertain model $\Q\in\M_d(\Pr)$ and the ambigious weight vector $w\in\R^d_+\sm\cb{0}$:

 This quantity serves as the minimal total endowment needed for the network of institutions: every capital allocation vector $z\in\R^d$ whose sum of entries exceeds $\rho^{\is}(X)$ is considered as a feasible compensator of systemic risk, and hence, it is included in the set $R^{\is}(X)$.
 In particular, $R^{\is}(X)$ is a halfspace with direction vector $\mathbf{1}$.